Stress turns your hair gray?

 It’s a great idea in theory…but the one big flaw with that premise is that the hair that’s already grown out of your follicles is no longer living.
 So even if your hair were to suddenly start growing in white overnight, the hair that’s grown out wouldn’t be affected.

-Hair grows on average a half inch per month—so it would take you several months at the very least to see a white streak like Rogue’s.
-As for Marie Antoinette, speculation is that maybe she just wasn’t wearing her wig.
-Surely she wasn’t a mutant superhero.
+Hair grows on average a half inch per month—so it would take you several months at the very least to see a white streak.

-So while there may be no direct, undisputed scientific link between stress and graying hair, it’s safe to say that reducing stress in your life may indeed help you to keep your pigment longer.
+So while there may be no direct, undisputed scientific link between stress and graying hair, it’s safe to say that reducing stress in your life may indeed help you to keep your pigment longer in your hair.

-Beyond things we can’t control, such as genetics and free radical damage, lies the stress factor—and while we often can’t control that, either, maybe learning some coping and calming techniques might just prevent those shiny little buggers from making an appearance for another day.
+Beyond things we can’t control, such as genetics and free radical damage, lies the stress factor—and while we often can’t control that, either, maybe learning some coping and calming techniques might just prevent those shiny silver hairs from making an appearance for another day.